 St. Bartholomew

-Bartholomew was one of the Twelve Apostles of Jesus, and is usually identified as Nathaniel and was a doctor.
+Bartholomew was one of the Twelve Apostles of Jesus, and is usually identified as Nathaniel and was a doctor or architect.
 In Mark 3:18 he is one of the twelve Jesus calls to be with him.
 He was introduced to us as a friend of Philip, another of the twelve apostles as per (John 1:43-51), where the name Nathaniel first appears.
 He is also mentioned as “Nathaniel of Cana in Galilee” in (John 21:2).

 He was characterized by Jesus on the first meeting as a man “in whom there was no guile.”
 The Catholic News Agency wrote this.
 “We are presented with the Apostle’s character in this brief and beautiful dialogue with the Lord Jesus.
 He is a good Jew, honest and innocent, a just man, who devotes much time to quiet reflection and prayer – “under the fig tree (1:48)” – and has been awaiting the Messiah, the Holy One of God.”